• Skip to content

 As I mentioned previously, aloe vera can benefit those with Hashimoto’s and thyroid conditions, in multiple ways.

-The study used 50 mL of Aloe barbadensis miller juice (or ABMJ, which is the botanical name for the aloe vera plant) twice daily, for a period of nine months, in 30 women with Hashimoto’s thyroiditis and subclinical hypothyroidism (there were also 15 women who served as controls).
-After the nine-month trial, there was a decrease in serum TSH and TPO antibodies (a 54 percent reduction!), as well as an increase in serum free T4, in those who took aloe vera daily.
-Interestingly, serum free T3 declined by 16 percent after 3 months, with no further decline after another six months.
+After the nine month trial, there was a significant decrease in serum TSH and TPO antibodies (a 54 percent reduction!), as well as an increase in serum-free T4, in those who took aloe vera daily.
+Interestingly, serum-free T3 declined by 16 percent after three months, with no further decline after another six months.
+[7]

 The Benefits of Aloe Vera